urbanist and engineer with an affinity for good techno music

 Tip #3: Pick the Right Quality/Size Settings

-Select “for screen” instead of “For printer” on the Quality tab in Revit.
+Select “For screen” instead of “For printer” on the Revit render settings tab.
 This will make the image of a smaller media, which means fewer pixels of the image.
 This in turn makes rendering much faster.

 Tip #4: Reduce the File Size